praveens-git-bit/techconnect/exercise1.md

    ![task-1.2.04.S1.png](media/labMedia/f10.png)

-5. If you see a screen similar to the one shown below, click on the **Next** button otherwise move to the next step.
+5. If you see a screen similar to the following one, click on the **Next** button otherwise move to the next step.

    ![task-1.2.05.1.png](media/labMedia/task-1.2.05.1.png)